Town crier

 You’ve probably heard that one, a common (?) bit of gamer knowledge.
 The idea even appears in games with detailed treatments of armor, as seen on GURPS Low-Tech p.
 104 and the related vignette (and art) on p.
 97.

 But.
-A silk fan might hope that silk can still perform its cool trick if hit by a weak shot, such as an arrow with its momentum nearly spent by distance or armor, something the video’s testing didn’t try.
+A silk aficionado might hope that the material can still perform its cool trick if hit by a weak shot, such as an arrow with its momentum nearly spent by distance or armor, something the video’s testing didn’t try.
 I think it’s possible to accept the video’s reality check and keep the modest protective effects given in Low-Tech, by limiting the special effects (those other than +1 DR) to attacks that deliver, say, just 1 or 2 hits of penetrating damage.

 2024-10-15: How to Dungeon Master Parenting: A Guidebook for Gamifying the Child-Rearing Quest, Leveling Up Your Skills, and Raising Future Adventurers is an upcoming book.
 CNN takes a look at its message: D&D teaches kids teamwork and empathy, and even provides insights into parenting, says the author.
 (A D&D-based guide to parenting?
 That’s quite a sign of just how mainstream and normal RPGs are becoming.)